rahulz-wasnik/policy/README.md

-# Policy
+# Installations

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.0.
+Install Ndde v 16.14.0.
+* * Optional Installation - angular cli `npm install -g --save-exact @angular/cli@15.0.4`.

-## Development server
+## Development

+Run `npm install`
+Change the port in the file proxy.config.json to point to your relevant backend port.
 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Build

-Run `ng build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `npm run test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.

 ## Further help